michael-spengler/internship-mael/README.md

 https://cdn.skypack.dev/error/node:node:os?from=@actions/core
 (the issue comes from node/os)

-Solution: this package is not that big so we can recode the faulty functions
+Solution: ~~this package is not that big so we can recode the faulty functions~~ most features won't work, but we can do without it.